flynx/argv.js/README.md

 Can be a positive or negative number or `undefined`.

 Ordering is as follows:
-- options in descending positive `.priority`,
+- options in decending positive `.priority`,
 - options with undefined `.priority` in order of definition,
-- options in descending negative `.priority`.
+- options in decending negative `.priority`.

 Note that options and commands are grouped separately.